 - send you an acknowledgment letter.

-- notify the company about your complaint and ask for a detailed response.
+- tell the company about your complaint and ask for a detailed response.

 - send you a copy of the company’s response and an explanation of the outcome, usually within 45 days after we receive your complaint.

-- determine if the company handled your issue appropriately and within the terms of the policy or certificate of coverage.
+- decide if the company handled your issue appropriately and within the terms of the policy or certificate of coverage.

-- determine if the company, agent, or adjuster broke state insurance laws, and take enforcement action when laws are broken.
+- decide if the company, agent, or adjuster broke state insurance laws or administrative rules, and take enforcement action when laws or rules are broken.

-While we make every effort to help you resolve your complaint, there are certain issues that can’t be resolved through the complaint process.
+While we make every effort to help you resolve your complaint, there are certain issues that we can’t help you resolve.
 These include: